 Cuts and lacerations

-Employees who work in the kitchen are prone to injuries as they perform their responsibilities that involve the use of kitchen equipment and tools such as blenders, knives, and mixers.
+Employees who work in the kitchen are prone to injuries as they perform their responsibilities that involve the use of restaurant kitchen equipment and tools such as blenders, knives, and mixers.

 There may be times when employees sustain burns or scalds while they work.
 Your staff may come into contact with hot surfaces or accidentally hold hot pots, pans, and plates.
 Frying food can also splash hot cooking oil into an employee.